microsoft/Guestivus/README.md

 # Guestivus: The Git client for the rest of us!

+# This project is a work in progress.
+Large design decisions are still being made

 # Motivation
 Git is a lot of things, but user friendly isn't one of them.
 As the world moves to Git as a primary solution for version control, certain sectors are in danger of being marooned on proprietary technologies which have much friendly visual clients.